The AIDS Memorial in Barbara Hall Park stands as a tribute to people who have died of an AIDS-related illness.

 District 10 (Toronto South Central) business meetings are held at 6:30pm every second Tuesday of the month at The 519.

-Emerge is a monthly program designed specifically for LGBTQ Convention Refugees and Permanent Residents residing in Canada for less than 5 years.
+Emerge is designed specifically for LGBTQ Convention Refugees and Permanent Residents residing in Canada for less than 5 years.

 Gay Fathers of Toronto is a peer support group run by—and for—gay men who are fathers.